savitapal8/readme-files-policies/network_gcp_ip_restriction.md

   ```

 #### Working Code
-The below code will iterate each member of resourceTypesInternalIPMa, which will belong to any resource eg. google_dataproc_cluster etc and each member will have path of its service account as value.
-The code will evaluate the service account's information by using this value and validate the said policy.
+The below code will iterate each member of resourceTypesInternalIPMa, which will belong to any resource eg. google_dataproc_cluster etc and each member will have path of its internal_ip_only as value.
+The code will evaluate the internal_ip_only's information by using this value and validate the said policy.
 ```
 messages_ip_internal = {}